-How do you determine how much of your day is dedicated to upkeep and cleaning?
+How do you work out how much of your day should be dedicated to upkeep and cleaning?

-How do you set a firm boundary for yourself that allows you time to do things that fulfil you?
+How do you set a firm boundary for yourself that allows you time to do things that make you happy?

-There’s a risk of burnout, unhappiness, resentment and exhaustion if you don’t make sure that you get to do the things that feed your heart, soul or mind.
+There’s a risk of burnout, unhappiness, resentment and exhaustion if you don’t make sure that you get to do the things that feed your heart, soul and mind.

 Your time is precious!